How to Sell Online: Your All-In-One Guide to Selling Products Online

 Ecommerce stores like Amazon sell commodities.
 Etsy focuses on handmade, one-of-a-kind, unique items.
 These are niche products.

 Your brand can sell a combination of the two if you plan for it and market correctly.
 If you’re only selling commodities that you can find on major marketplaces, you’ll have a hard time gaining traction.
 You won’t be able to compete on price, since the eCommerce giants can buy items in large quantities.

 Coming up with unique products of your own can be difficult.
 That doesn’t mean you can’t find other people’s products to sell, though.

-What products you should you start selling:
+What products you should start selling:

 - If you can’t do that, find products you’re passionate about.
 Take, for instance, the story of Highway Robery.
 It launched after two friends found a pair of robes in an outpost while on vacation, and discovered they didn’t want to take them off.

 You can choose from any number of payment gateways.
-Many of them also provide business tools, SEO tools to help your store appear higher in the search engines, and everything you need to get your website design looking professional.
+Many of them also provide business tools, SEO tools to help your eCommerce store appear higher in the search engines, and everything you need to get your website design looking professional.

 Each hosted service also offers an eCommerce blog with information to help business owners sell online successfully.
 You’ll find success stories, and other resources to help grow your business.

 As of July 2018, the number of Internet users has reached 4.1 billion.
 And more than half (52,1%) of them are expected to shop online in 2021.